samcarrington/code-style/pages/markdown/css.md

 accordance with a single, simple principle.
 Define either [clustered ordering][css-clustered] or [alphabetical ordering][css-alpha], depending on the requirements and preferences of the team.
-The standard approach MUST be and enforce it in code reviews.
+The standard approach MUST be documented.
+Code reviews should enforce the standard.

 **Use caution** - retrospectively ordering properties alphabetically after a lot of css has been written can be a cause of style regression bugs.